 The study was performed in the Internal Medicine Polyclinic of the Dumlupinar University between August 2005 and March 2007.
-Consecutive patients above the age of 15 years were included into the study.
-Their medical histories including HT, DM, COPD, and already used medications were learnt, and a routine check up procedure was performed including fasting plasma glucose (FPG), creatinine, liver function tests, markers of hepatitis viruses A, B, C, and human immunodeficiency virus, plasma triglycerides, low density lipoproteins (LDL), high density lipoproteins (HDL), an electrocardiogram, an abdominal ultrasonography, and a Doppler echocardiogram just in required cases.
-Current daily smokers with six packmonths and cases with a history of three pack-years were accepted as smokers.
-Patients with devastating illnesses including type 1 DM, malignancies, acute or chronic renal failure, ascites, hyper- or hypothyroidism, and heart failure were excluded to avoid their possible effects on weight.
-Additionally, anti-hyperlipidemic drugs, metformin, or acarbose users were excluded to avoid their possible effects on blood lipid profiles and body weight (18, 19).
-Body mass index (BMI) of each patient was calculated by measurements of the Same Physician instead of verbal expressions.
-Weight in kilograms is divided by height in meters squared (16).
-Cases with an overnight FPG level of 126 mg/dL or greater on two occasions or already using antidiabetic medications were defined as diabetics (16).
-An oral glucose tolerance test with 75gram glucose was performed in cases with a FPG level between 110 and 126 mg/dL, and diagnosis of cases with a 2-hour plasma glucose level of 200 mg/dL or higher is DM (16).
-CRD is diagnosed with a persistently elevated serum creatinine level of 1.3 mg/dL in males and 1.2 mg/ dL in females.
-Additionally, office blood pressure (OBP) was checked after a 5-minute rest in seated position with a mercury sphygmomanometer on three visits, and no smoking was permitted during the previous 2 hours.
-A 10day twice daily measurement of blood pressure at home (HBP) was obtained in all cases after brief education about proper BP measurement techniques (20).
+Consecutive patients above the age of 15 year were included into the study.
+Their medical histories were learnt, and a routine check up procedure including fasting plasma glucose (FPG), serum creatinine, liver function tests, markers of hepatitis viruses A, B, C and human immunodeficiency virus, triglycerides, low density lipoproteins (LDL), high density lipoproteins (HDL), an electrocardiogram, and an abdominal ultrasonography were performed.
+A Doppler echocardiogram was performed just in required cases.
+Current daily smokers with six pack-months and cases with a history of three pack-years were accepted as smokers.
+Patients with devastating illnesses including type 1 DM, malignancies, hemodialysis, ascites, hyper- or hypothyroidism, and heart failure were excluded to avoid their possible effects on weight.
+Additionally, anti-hyperlipidemic drugs, metformin, or acarbose users were excluded to avoid their possible effects on blood lipid profiles or body weight (18, 19).
+Body mass index (BMI) of each case was calculated by the measurements of the Same Physician instead of verbal expressions.
+Weight in kilograms is divided by height in meters squared (14).
+Cases with an overnight FPG level of 126 mg/dL or greater on two occasions or already using antidiabetic medications were defined as diabetics (14).
+An oral alucose tolerance test with 75-gram alucose was performed in cases with a FPG level between 110 and 126 mg/dL, and diagnosis of cases with a 2-hour plasma glucose level of 200 mg/dL or greater is DM (14).
+CRD is diagnosed with a persistently elevated serum creatinine level of 1.3 mg/dL in males and 1.2 mg/dL in females.
+Additionally, office blood pressure (OBP) was checked after a 5-minute rest in seated position with a mercury sphygmomanometer on three visits, and no smoking was permitted during the previous 2-hours.
+A 10-day twice daily measurement of blood pressure at home (HBP) was obtained in all cases after a 10-minute education session about proper BP measurement techniques (20).
 An additional 24-hour ambulatory blood pressure monitoring was not required due to its similar effectivity with the HBP measurements (3).
 Eventually, HT is defined as a mean BP of 135/85 mmHg or greater on HBP measurements, and WCH as an OBP of 140/90 mmHg or greater but a mean HBP measurement of lower than 135/85 mmHg (20).
-An exercise electrocardiogram was performed just in cases with an abnormal electrocardiogram and/or angina pectoris.
-Coronary angiography was taken just for the exercise electrocardiogram positive cases.
+An exercise electrocardiogram is performed just in cases with an abnormal electrocardiogram and/or angina pectoris.
+Coronary angiography is taken just for the exercise electrocardiogram positive cases.
 So CHD was diagnosed either angiographically or with the Doppler echocardiographic findings as the movement disorders in the cardiac walls.
-The spirometric pulmonary function tests were performed in required cases, and the criterion for diagnosis of COPD is post-bronchodilator forced expiratory volume in one second/forced vital capacity of less than 70% (21).
-Finally, patients with plasma triglycerides values of lower than 60 mg/dL were put into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL or greater into the fifth groups, respectively.
-The mean age, female ratio, smoking, BMI, FPG, plasma triglycerides, LDL, HDL, WCH, HT, DM, COPD, CHD and CRD were detected in the five groups and compared in between.
+The spirometric pulmonary function tests were performed in required cases and the criterion for diagnosis of COPD is post-bronchodilator forced expiratory volume in one second/forced vital capacity of less than 70% (21).
+Eventually, patients with plasma triglycerides values of lower than 60 mg/dL were put into the first, lower than 100 mg/dL into the second, lower than 150 mg/dL into the third, lower than 200 mg/dL into the fourth, and 200 mg/dL or greater into the fifth groups, respectively.
+The mean age, male ratio, smoking, BMI, FPG, triglycerides, LDL, HDL, WCH, HT, DM, COPD, CHD, and CRD were detected in each group and compared in between.
 Mann-Whitney U test, Independent-Samples T test, and comparison of proportions were used as the methods of statistical analyses.